kijiproject/kiji/kijiproject.github.com/_posts/tutorials/music-recommendation/2012-01-01-play-count.md

 #### Verify

-To confirm that the gather job worked, examine the output using hadoop filesystem commandline tools:
+To confirm that the gather job worked, examine the output using hadoop filesystem command line tools:

 <div class="userinput">
 {% highlight bash %}